Link To Famous Americans indexLink to Educational Synthesis index

 The Wheatley's gave Phillis her freedom, but she continued to live with the family.

-Later, Phillis married, but it didn't work out.
+Later, Phillis married and had a child, but it didn't work out.

 Phillis was writing her third book of poetry when she and her baby died.